electro-logic/DngOpcodesEditor/README.md

 ![alt text](docs/screenshoot.png)

-Opcodes parameters can be freely changed to see the effect on the image.
+Opcodes parameters can be freely changed to see the effect on the image in real-time.

 Supported opcodes: